navatharaagi/AWS-Developer-Tools/README.md

 ```
 #####f.Creating and Configuring the AppSpec File
 - AppSpec (short for Application Specification):
-Is YAML-formatted file used to specify the:
+- Is YAML-formatted file used to specify the:
-    -Source and target location(required) of the files we want to deploy
+    - Source and target location(required) of the files we want to deploy
     -Permissions(optional) given to your files once at their target location
     *Only applies to Amazon Linux, Ubuntu Server & RHEL
     -Lifecycle event hooks(optional) available to run specific scripts against.